Parallelisation of partial differential equations via representation theory

-\Definition{irrep} A representation is {\it reducible} if it contains a nontrivial subrepresentation of smaller dimension.
-A representation acting on a nontrivial vector space is {\it irreducible} if it is not reducible.

-For example, permutation matrices leave the space of vectors with all entries equal ($\{\vectt[c,\dots,c] : c \in \bbR \}$) invariant.
-Thus permutation matrices are in fact a {\it reducible representation}, containing a copy of the trivial representation as a subrepresentation.
+\addition{ A subspace $V \subset \bbR^n$ is invariant under a representation $\rho$ if it is closed under multiplication by the image of $\rho$: for all $\bfv \in V$ and $g \in G$ we have $\rho(g) \bfv \in V$.
+An orthogonal representation is {\it reducible} if there exists a {\it nontrivial} invariant subspace $V$, i.e., $V$ is not empty or the full space $\bbR^n$. }For example, \addition{the standard permutation matrices} leave the space of vectors with all entries equal ($\{\vectt[c,\dots,c] : c \in \bbR \}$) invariant \addition{as permuting the entries does not modify the vector at all}, thus the standard representation $\rhos$ is in fact a {\it reducible representation}. \addition{An {\it irreducible representation} is a representation that is not reducible: the only invariant subspaces are the empty space and $\bbR^n$.}

-Different irreducible representations can be {\it isomorphic}, eg., by conjugation by a fixed orthogonal matrix.
-However there are only a finite number of irreducible representations up to isomorphism, in fact, it is equal to the number of conjugacy classes (i.e., the number of equivalence classes under the relationship $a \sim b$ if there exists $g \in G$ such that $a = g b g^{-1}$):
+Different irreducible representations can be {\it isomorphic}: \addition{if $\rho : G \rightarrow O(n)$ is an irreducible representation and $Q \in O(n)$ then $\tilde\rho(g) := Q^\top \rho(g) Q$ is also an irreducible representation, as if one has a non-trivial invariant subspace than so does the other}.
+However there are only a finite number of irreducible representations up to isomorphism:

-\Theorem{numberirreps}\cite[Theorem 7]{serre1977linear} The number of irreducible representations of a group $G$ (up to isomorphism) is equal to the number of conjugacy classes of $G$.
+\Theorem{numberirreps}\cite[Theorem 7]{serre1977linear} The number of irreducible representations of a group $G$ (up to isomorphism) is equal to the number of conjugacy classes of $G$, \addition{i.e., the number of equivalence classes under the relationship $a \sim b$ \addition{for $a,b \in G$} if there exists $g \in G$ such that $a = g b g^{-1}$}.

 In other words given any finite group we can enumerate the irreducible representations, choosing a specific form for each isomorphism class.
-We refer to irreducible representations in such an enumeration as {\it irreducible representations in canonical form}.
+We refer to irreducible representations in such an enumeration as {\it \addition{canonical} irreducible representations}. \addition{We will typically denote canonical irreducible representations using $\sigma$ and all other representations using $\rho$.}